 But just because some mainstream lenders will refuse you, doesn’t mean all lenders will.
 Some specialist lenders are more likely to look at your individual situation, rather than turn you down on the spot.
 They’ll often look at how long ago the last payday loan was taken out.
 They'll be less likely to accept you if it's recent, but if it was years ago, that will work in your favour.
 Read more about buying your first home with a payday loan.

 You can read more about getting bad credit mortgage in our Guide: How to Get a Mortgage With Bad Credit

-After you’ve got your credit in order (like correcting any mistakes or updating your current address), you'll then need to find the right mortgage for you with the best interest rate.
-The entire process can feel very overwhelming, especially if you have bad credit.
-We always recommend working with a mortgage broker who knows the whole of the market and is experienced in getting the best mortgage deal possible for people just like you.
+After you’ve got your credit in order (like correcting any mistakes or updating your current address), you'll then need to find the right mortgage for you.
+The entire process can feel very overwhelming, especially if you've had credit issues.

 Specialist lenders offer bespoke mortgages, including products for first time buyers with bad credit scores.
 These mortgages are often underwritten especially for you and your specific situation.
 Specialist lenders consider people on a case-by-case basis, and are experts in providing tailored mortgages for people in difficult financial circumstances.

 These specialist lenders typically aren’t the big names you know like the high street banks.
 And their mortgages aren't usually available directly to you as a borrower, you'd need to go through a specialist mortgage broker.

 Specialist mortgage brokers like us can find the right for your needs, and prepare your application so it looks as good as possible to a lender.
 They'll hold your hand every step of the way, and guide you through the whole process.